 Must meet University requirements (see Graduate Admissions) as well as requirements for admission to the major and requirements listed in the introductory portion of the college catalog section.

-Baccalaureate Degree (in Nursing) to Master’s Degree Program (B.S. to M.S.)
-Nurses with a baccalaureate degree in nursing are prepared to enroll directly in graduate course work.
+Baccalaureate Degree (in Nursing) to Doctor of Nursing Practice Degree (B.S. to D.N.P.)
+Nurses with a bachelor of science degree in nursing are prepared to enroll directly in graduate course work.
 The total number of credits required is specific to the nursing concentration.
 Admission criteria include:

-Baccalaureate degree from a regionally accredited program.
+Bachelor of Science degree from a regionally accredited program.

 Competitive applicants to the CRNA Program should have a minimum of a 3.00 GPA (on a 4.00 scale).
 A cumulative grade point average (GPA) of 3.00 or better (based on a 4.00 system); recommended science GPA of 3.00.